kroman0/products/quintagroup.portlet.cumulus/trunk/README.txt

 WP-Cumulus plugin ported to Plone as a portlet.

 When you add this portlet anywhere in the site it will display all site's tags.
-If you have installed QullsEnabled product this portlet will display only blog's tags when rendered inside blog.
+If you have installed QuillsEnabled product this portlet will display only blog's tags when rendered inside blog.

 Usage